 Indirect vs. Direct 401(k) Rollovers in Warson Woods, MO

-There are two ways to rollover your 401(k):
+There are two different ways to actually move the money in your 401(k):

-Like cashing out a 401(k), an indirect rollover is generally not a good idea unless circumstances dictate you need money in the short term.
+Like cashing out a 401(k), an indirect rollover is typically not a good idea unless circumstances dictate you need money in the short term.
 Your Warson Woods, MO financial advisor will help you understand what the best way to proceed is.

 Avoiding Common 401(k) Rollover Mistakes